Six ways to use AI right now to create better marketing emails

 Share

-• Design or find images that grab attention
+3. Design or find images that grab attention

 To be clear, AI hasn’t suddenly appeared.
 AI was established as an academic discipline, and computer scientists gathered to discuss it in the 1950s.
 It’s come to the fore now because of the massive explosion in Big Data, the parallel developments of lots and lots of data being produced, and the growth in computing power to sort through, analyze, and draw inferences from it.

 How big is Big Data?
-In 2010 the world generated 2 zettabytes.
-Twelve years later, in 2022, that figure rose to 97 zettabytes.
-It’s projected to be 181 zettabytes by 2025, a 9x increase in just 15 years.
-The ability to dive into, organize, and draw conclusions from that data looks to be growing at a similar rate.
+In 2010 the world generated 2 zettabytes of data.
+Just 12 years later, in 2022, that figure rose to 97 zettabytes.
+It’s projected to reach 181 zettabytes by 2025, a 9x increase in only 15 years.
+The ability to dive into, organize, and draw conclusions from all that data looks to be growing at a similar rate.
 By the way, a zettabyte is 1 sextillion bytes.
-That’s the number 1 followed by 21 zeros, a lot of data.
-Computing power is growing in a similar fashion, plus programmers like those at Microsoft/Open AI and Google have written some nifty code that makes using AI relatively simple.
+That’s the number 1 followed by 21 zeros—a lot of data.
+Computing power is growing in a similar fashion, plus programmers like those at Microsoft/OpenAI and Google have written some nifty code that makes using AI relatively simple.

 Training AI

-Microsoft/OpenAI and Google are two of many companies delving into generative AI – the type that’s gotten all the attention.
+Microsoft/OpenAI and Google are two of many companies delving into generative AI—the type that’s gotten all the attention.
 It’s a category of AI algorithms that generate new outputs based on the data they’ve been trained on.
 They recognize patterns and make predictions, which allows generative AI to create new content like text, images, audio, and more.

 This form of AI does not conceive of completely new ideas.
 It finds available sources on the Internet or in your organization’s data stores and crafts something based on the material it finds to fulfill your request.
 The more requests you put into your AI tool, the better.
 It’s like when Michael Phelps first showed up at that pool in Baltimore.
 He didn’t immediately become a record-breaking swimmer.
 He was coached.
 As he was trained, he got faster and faster.
 He performed better and better.

-Let’s look at how generative AI can improve your emails’ performance – from top to bottom.
+Let’s look at how generative AI can improve your emails’ performance from top to bottom.

 1. Segment your list better, faster

 Before you build your email, you need to create, clean, or better organize your mailing list.
 You can use AI to go through your mailing list to find commonalities among subscribers and use that insight to create better segmentation.
-Behavior-based segmentation, what these people are like,
+You can determine behavior-based segmentation, what these people are like, what motivates them, and how they’ve interacted with your emails better and faster with the assistance of AI.

-2. Generate pre-headers and subject lines that encourage opens
+2. Generate preheaders and subject lines that encourage opens

 3. Design images that grab attention